Consumer Medicine Information

 especially if you have blood circulation problems.
 Beta-blockers tend to decrease

-blood circulation in the skin, fingers and toes.
+blood circulation to the skin, fingers and toes.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you

 are taking NOTEN.